HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/container_configuration/volume_resizing.md

 To resize a PVC:

-1. Resize the PVC manually using `kubectl`:
+1. Resize the PVC manually using `kubectl`.

    1. Edit the PVC resource.